ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/DocumentSynchronization.md

 ![Test](media/symbioDocument1.png)

-There are two attributes you ave to set for the document to be alble to synchronize to SolMan.
+There are two attributes you ave to set for the document to be alble to synchronize to SAP Solution Manager.
-On the linking action when Symbio storage and solman branch are linked, all of the documents that are in the scope of the solman solution of the branch that is being linked will be inserted into symbio like document stereotypes.
+On the linking action when Symbio storage and SAP Solution Manager branch are linked, all of the documents that are in the scope of the SAP Solution Manager solution of the branch that is being linked will be inserted into symbio like document stereotypes.
-They all have the prefix SolMan.
+They all have the prefix SAP Solution Manager.
 You have to choose one of those stereotypes for your document so that it can be synchronized.

 ![Test](media/symbioDocument2.png)